HaHaItsCalvin/amazing-saturn/src/pages/index.md

           and provide an
           <span style="color: purple;">expressive outlet through urban dance.</span>
-          Our dynamic team of youth advocates, mental health professionals, and urban dancers create workshops around topics that are informed by local youth, thus equipping them with relevant knowledge for navigating and promoting their well-being.
+          Our dynamic team of youth advocates, mental health professionals, and urban dancers create workshops around topics that are informed by local youth.
-        image: images/psypherlogo.png
-        actions:
-          - label: Learn More
-            url: /features
-      - title: Matt’s Story
-        content: >-
-          Psypher facilitates two-part workshops that engage students in youth-centered discussions about wellness and provide an expressive outlet through urban dance.
         image: images/psypherlogo.png
         actions:
           - label: Learn More